Folkestone Harbour Users Terms and Conditions 2023

 Any payment received shall not be deemed to have been made until such payment is cleared into the Company’s bank account.

-The Company reserves the right to levy an administration fee as per the schedule of charges.
+The Company reserves the right to levy an administration fee.
 This charge may apply to each and every variation to the Berthing Licence.
-Interest may be charged, as per the Schedule of Charges, on all overdue accounts.
+Interest may be charged, on all overdue accounts.
 In addition, should annual berthing/mooring fees not be paid by the due date then the Company reserves the right to withdraw the annual rate and levy charges on a different basis, as it shall decide at its discretion.

 Any accounts remaining unpaid after the due date may be referred to the Company’s legal advisors, and the costs of any proceedings or bailiff charges will be added to the outstanding debt and recovered accordingly.